Collaborative Divorce, Mediation and

 Mediation Services and Parenting Plan Consultation

 I provide mediation services for various needs.
 Most of my work involves helping co-parents mediate decision-making for their child's needs and interests and mediating parenting plans.
-My mediation approach is done either offline (just me and the parents) and then they utilize an attorney if needed or I team with an attorney (or two attorneys if each client is represented) in helping facilitate conversation and find a "third way" of looking at things during a disagreement.
+My mediation approach is done either offline (just me and the parents) and then they utilize an attorney if needed or I team with an attorney (or two attorneys if each client is represented) to help facilitate conversation and find a "third way" of looking at things during a disagreement.

 For parenting plan consultation, is one of my favorite ways to support families.
 My work as a child and adolescent therapist and within the children's mental health field for over 20 years, and my knowledge of what the current research suggests - gives me the ability and expertise to guide families on the emotional, developmental, mental, social, and physical needs of their children when writing a two-home parenting plan.
+I guide families with significant needs (medical and mental health challenges, addiction, grief, neurodiversity, etc.) through customized parenting plans that meet the needs of their children and the family system.

 Divorce and co-parenting are not easy, and it can be healthy and stable for everyone when you have compassionate, neutral, expert, guidance.